 Hamilton doesn’t always have always the best reputation but what they lack in good PR is made up for in the plentiful of beautiful parks and conservation areas like Dundas Valley.
-Carved out of glaciers some 10,000 years ago, there’s so much to see here with it’s rich mix of plants, wildlife, geological formations, meadows, and streams.
-The environment is so naturally rich here that it is actually designated by UNESCO as World Biosphere Reserve
+Carved out of glaciers some 10,000 years ago, there’s so much to see here with its rich mix of plants, wildlife, geological formations, meadows, and streams.
+The environment is so naturally rich here that it is actually designated by UNESCO as a World Biosphere Reserve.

 Like Hilton Falls, this conservation area is extremely well maintained with its three main trail loops that are easy to navigate and explore.
 Whether you’re here to walk your dog, mountain bike or just putting your legs to good use, it’s another great way to spend time away from the big city.